TrashMob-eco/TrashMob/README.md

   1. Styling
     1. Required field indicators
     1. Number of characters remaining
-    1. Tool tips
     1. Carousel Content
     1. Bold field names
     1. Bootstrap theme?
   1. Get proper logo
     1. In process
   1. Fix email issues (waiting for DNS Servers to update)
   1. Brand sign in pages
-  1. Fix issue with clicking on Nav Bar links causing loss of user info

 ## High Priority Post Launch Items
 These items did not make the cut for launch but need to be done